iopipe/iopipe-js-core/README.md

 # Installation & usage

-Installation is simple.
-Simply require this module with your token ([register for access](https://www.iopipe.com)) and it will automatically monitor and collect metrics from your application running on AWS Lambda.
+Installation by requiring this module, and passing it an object with your token ([register for access](https://www.iopipe.com)) and it will automatically monitor and collect metrics from your application running on AWS Lambda.